- Income and expenses

 You can generally use this percentage for three years before needing to keep a log book again for a further three month period.

-Claim a flat rate of 25% of all vehicle expenses
+- Claim up to 25% of all vehicle expenses

 Please remember you could be asked to substantiate the percentage claimed so you'll still need to keep records of your vehicle expenses.

-For the 2017-18 and later income years mileage rates are changing.
-Inland Revenue will publish kilometre rates that can be used to work out your deduction for motor vehicle expenses.
+For the 2017-18 and later income years, kilometre rates are changing.
+Inland Revenue has published new two-tier kilometre rates that can be used to work out your deduction for motor vehicle expenses.
 Kilometre rates will not be limited to 5,000 kilometres.

-You'll still need to keep a record of all the kilometres you travel for your business and calculate your deduction based on the current mileage rates.
+You'll still need to keep a record of the total kilometres you travel in order to calculate the percentage difference between business and non-business travel, and then calculate your deduction based on the two-tier kilometre rates.

 If you trade as a company, vehicle expenses are calculated differently.